New Zealand Artist’s Work Featured in the Highgrove Florilegium

 Less than 200 copies of the latest volume of the Highgrove Florilegium are to be printed, and will fetch a remarkable price tag – that of NZ$30,000.
 Susan is to travel from her Waikanae home to England in July, where she will present her works and meet HRH Prince Charles.
 The meeting will take place, appropriately enough, in the Highgrove Gardens.

-Tagged British Commonwealth, New Zealand, The Prince of Wales, The Prince's Charities Foundation.
+Tagged Books, New Zealand, The Prince of Wales, The Prince's Charities Foundation.